datadreamscorp/julia_modsoc/README.md

 # julia_modsoc
-materials for presentation of the julia language to MODSOC, 2021
+materials for Julia workshops.
+2021 and 2023.